Clearwater Financial Group

 Issue more and more and more debt. (currently at $85 billion a month in new debt).
 The cycle is dangerous, and one thing we have learned over the years, the biggest guys will win.

-FRN is a potential disaster and one that is not necessary and not currently needed.
-As inflation rears its head, the government will be forced to increase interest on the debt it has already spent the money on (the deficit).
+FRN is a potential disaster and one that is not necessary nor needed.
+As inflation rears its head, the government will be forced to increase interest on the debt already spent on the deficit.

 How would you answer this question?
 How much is the annual interest bill on $21 trillion at 2% 4% more?
 How about 10%?
 (Remember Treasuries at 15% in the early 1980s?)
 Who will pay, and HOW will we, the taxpayers, be able to pay?
 Better yet, who is the real beneficiary of FRN's?
 It couldn't be taxpayers; could it be Wall Street?
 Will they chop these up in tiny pieces and resell them as they did with our mortgages?